gasparl/citapp_mobile/README.md

 ### Languages

 Translations of the original English for all test instructions and filler items are currently available in German, Hungarian, and Polish.
-(Apart from the CIT texts from test start to test completion, the app interface language always stays English.)
+(Apart from the CIT texts from test start to test completion, the SmaRT-CIT interface language always stays English.)
 The translation process is [fairly straightforward](https://github.com/gasparl/citapp_mobile/blob/master/src/providers/translations/translations.ts); if you would like to contribute with an additional language, don't hesitate to [contact me](mailto:lkcsgaspar@gmail.com).
 (Japanese and Chinese translations are planned in the near future.)

 To load the default fillers in any given language, press RESTORE DEFAULT under the FILLERS tab.
 General familiarity-related fillers in the given language will then be loaded.